fknop/hapi-pagination/README.md

 # hapi-pagination

-Hapi plugin to handle 'custom' pagination.
+Hapi plugin to handle 'custom' resources pagination (in json only).

 ## How to install